 Vitamin B12 deficiency causes many symptoms, including balance problems and joint pain, that may present as, or mimic, surgical conditions.
 Once recognised, the deficiency is easy to treat.
-97

 The prevalence of B12 deficiency is increasing as it is very difficult to obtain B12 requirements from a plant-based diet and vegan diets are increasingly popular.
 Medications including proton pump inhibitors, H2-receptor antagonists, metformin and colchicine are also linked to B12 deficiency.
 Vitamin B12 is poorly absorbed orally, especially after total or partial gastrectomy, ileal resection or Crohn's disease or with congenital intrinsic factor deficiency.
 Many supplements are insufficient.
 B12 is difficult to measure and tests can be falsely reassuring.
-Vitamin B12 is difficult to measure and tests can be falsely reassuring.
+Page 12.